charlesmwendwa/alx-pre_course/README.md

 My first readme
-updated verion of the git readme file
+updated version of the git readme file